-This warranty applies only to consumer TimeCutter Z Mowers and their attachments.
+This warranty applies to all consumer TimeCutter Mowers and their attachments.

 Normal residential purposes means use of the product on the same lot as your home.
 Use at more than one location is considered commercial use, and the commercial use warranty would apply.